zummenix/yesno/README.md

 ## Usage

-The tool accepts one argument that should be either `yes`, `no` or `maybe`.
-It prints a link in stdout.
-If run without arguments it prints a gif for randomly chosen answer.
+The tool accepts one argument that should be either `yes`, `no` or `maybe` and prints a link to a gif in stdout.
+You can run it without arguments to get a link for a random answer.

 ### Examples